 - If you are new to the rental licensing program, an initial inspection of the unit(s) is required.
 If you mail in your application, staff will contact the property owner to schedule the inspection.
 If you submit your applicaion in person at the Municipal Center, staff can schedule an inspection during your visit.
 There is no additional fee for the inspection.

 - If you are currently a participant in the program, once you have paid the annual fee, your license will be issued ONLY if your property is not currently due for inspection.

-- If the inspections is passed with no violations a rental license will be issued and sent to the property owner via regular mail.
+- If the inspections is passed with no violations a rental license will be issued and sent to the property owner via regular mail or email if available.

 - Individual rental properties of less than 12 units must be re-inspected every three (3) years.
 If an inspection reveals no fire/life safety infractions, the Chief Building Official may grant the property owner a 1-year inspection extension.

 - If upon completion of any inspection where a code correction is required, the inspector will leave a correction order slip with the property owner stating the item(s) to be corrected within a specified time period.
-Once the corrections and/or repairs have been made please call the Department of Community Planning and Business Services at 301-725-5300 ext.
+Once the corrections and/or repairs have been made please call the Office of the Fire Marshal and Permit Services at 301-725-5300 ext.
 2238 to schedule a re-inspection

-While the Department of Community Planning and Business Services does respond to matters involving tenant health and safety, such as no heat, no electricity, no hot water, non-operational or missing smoke detectors, landlord/tenant disputes should be directed to the Prince George's County Landlord/Tenant Office at 301-699-2789.
+While the Office of the Fire Marshal and Permit Services does respond to matters involving tenant health and safety, such as no heat, no electricity, no hot water, non-operational or missing smoke detectors, landlord/tenant disputes should be directed to the Prince George's County Landlord/Tenant Office at 301-699-2789.